DII football: The best single seasons by a wide receiver in history | NCAA.com

 DII football single-season record: Bitson's season, so far

 Bitson began his assault on the DII football record book right from Game 1 of the 2019 season when he caught eight passes for 195 yards and a touchdown.
 He followed that up with his first 200-yard game of the season in Week 2.
-He now has four 200-yard games, including his last two straight.
+He now has four 200-yard games.

-He's been held scoreless in just two games and kept under 166 yards just twice.
-Bitson has reeled in 1,355 yards through his first eight games, an average of 169.4 yards per game.
-In order to catch Glenville State's Chris George, and eclipse his record of 1,876 yards, he will need to average 173.7 yards per game the rest of the way.
+Bitson wasn't in the box score in Adams State's Week 9 loss to Angelo State.
+Prior to that, Bitson was held scoreless in just two games and kept under 166 yards just twice.
+He has reeled in 1,355 yards through his first nine games, an average of 150.6 yards per game.

-THE TOP 25: How four upsets led to a shakeup in the DII football rankings

 |Week